 Ajao is a Research Associate, an alumna and a former alumni coordinator of the Africa Leadership Centre (ALC).
 She is also a former doctoral grantee of NextGen-SSRC, Andrew Melon Foundation and the ALC.

 Ajao has over a decade of work experience and consultancies for several change-making feminist organisations including Baobab for Women’s Human Rights, Communicating for Change, Women’s Technology Empowerment Centre, Resource Center for Women and Girls, Association for Progressive Communication, AWDF, COFEM, Women’s Health and Equal Rights Initiative, African Queer Youth Initiative, Kvinna till Kivnna, Protection International, INCRESE, Feminist Republik and Urgent Action Fund-Africa.

 She is an internationally award-winning blogger and a former co-editor of KIND’s ‘free2run’ (women in politics) blog.
-A panelist at the 55th UN Commission on the Women Status, New York, where she advocated for the need to document women’s participation in peacemaking in Africa.
+A panellist at the 55th UN Commission on the Women Status, New York, where she advocated for the need to document women’s participation in peacemaking in Africa.

 Reputable platforms such as Routledge, Matatu, Kujenga Amani, ASA, Sahara Reporters and Pambazuka have published her work.
-She has served as a peer-reviewer to several academic journals including the Journal of African Media Studies and IPSS.
+She has served as a peer-reviewer in several academic journals including the Journal of African Media Studies and IPSS.
 Her research foci comprise cultures of peace, posthuman security, conflict transformation, new media, visionary feminism, healing justice, gender and sexual rights.
 She is a board member of Vision Spring Initiatives, Connecting the Dots Feminist Institute, and Equality Triangle Initiatives.